MorrisCastro04/holbertonschool-higher_level_programming/python-more_data_structures/README.md

 task 8: deletes a key in a dictionary.

 task 9: returns a new dictionary with all values multiplied by 2

+task 10: returns a key with the biggest integer value.